Akhilez/reward_lab/exp/di/README.md

 Tasks can be varied.
 Like a moving target, pressing buttons, jumping, running, etc.

 -----------------
+Part 3.1: Brain Inspired Modules

+-----------------
-Part 2: Evolution
+Part 3.2: Evolution

 Now that we have an RL env, can we manipulate the genotype of the robots and run a large evolutionary algorithm?

------------------
-Part 3: Brain Inspired Modules

 -----------------
 Part 4: First baby step of DI